The script accepts the following command-line options:

 --rc-file

-This interprets the next command line parameter as the file to read the configuration options from.
+The file to read the configuration options from.
 The default value for this parameter is

 kdesrc-buildrc